-The new Health and Social Sciences Building, designed by Cambridge Seven Associates for the University of Massachusetts-Lowell and the Massachusetts Division of Capital Asset Management and Maintenance (DCAMM), received a Boston Society of Architects’ 2016 Education Facilities Citation Award.
-BSA Awards …
+The Health and Social Sciences Building, designed by Cambridge Seven Associates for the University of Massachusetts-Lowell and the Massachusetts Division of Capital Asset Management and Maintenance (DCAMM), received a Boston Society of Architects’ 2016 Education Facilities Citation Award.
+BSA Awards Jury …

 Hiroko Sato from The Lowell Sun calls the new Health and Social Sciences Building designed by architects Cambridge Seven Associates a “shot in the arm” for the University of Massachusetts Lowell’s South Campus.
 This academic building, the first to be constructed …

 The new University of Massachusetts Lowell Health & Social Sciences Building designed by Cambridge Seven Associates was included in Interior Design Magazine’s List of “Six University Buildings [that] Make the Grade with Innovative Design” by Josephine Minutillo.